We have changed our name to:

 To improve the functionality of Government of Canada websites, certain files (such as open source libraries, videos and scripts) may be delivered automatically to your browser via a trusted third-party server or content delivery network.
 The delivery of these files is intended to provide a seamless user experience by speeding response times and avoiding the need for each visitor to download these files.

-Canada Business Ontario respects the Official Languages Act and the relevant Treasury Board policies, and is committed to ensuring all information and services on this site are available in both English and French.
+Small Business Services respects the Official Languages Act and the relevant Treasury Board policies, and is committed to ensuring all information and services on this site are available in both English and French.
 However, visitors should be aware that some information from external sources that are not subject to the Official Languages Act is only provided as a convenience and is available only in the language in which it was provided.

 Linking to Non-Government of Canada Websites